mssola/soria/README.md

 ### package.el (recommended)

-This theme is in the [process of getting included into MELPA](https://github.com/melpa/melpa/pull/6808).
-Whenever that is done, you will be able to fetch this theme with `package.el` like so:
+This theme is available from [MELPA](https://melpa.org/#/soria-theme) and [MELPA stable](https://stable.melpa.org/#/soria-theme).
+Thus, you can install this theme like so:

 `M-x package-install soria-theme`